 Sleepy Port Royal Boasts Coastal Charm, Colorful Eateries, New Urbanism and a Reasonable Cost of Living

 With a location between the Beaufort River and Battery Creek, boating and fishing are way of life here, with quiet waterways twisting past cypress swamps, historic plantation homes, tidal marshes and estuaries.
 The Old Village along Paris Avenue has colorful shops and weathered restaurants.
-A farmers' market, the StreetMusic on Paris Avenue concert series, an annual oyster roast, the always popular Soft Shell Crab Fest and the iconic, working shrimp docks add to Port Royal's appeal.
+A farmers' market, the StreetMusic on Paris Avenue concert series, an annual oyster roast and the always popular Soft Shell Crab Fest add to Port Royal's appeal.
 The Sands municipal beach has picnic areas, a boat ramp, a boardwalk and miles of nature trails.
 A bird sanctuary for brown pelicans, peregrine falcons and bald eagles educates the public about importance of maintaining natural habitats.

 Port Royal boasts of its New Urbanism and has some appealing, high density homes with a very European feel.
 There are also cute bungalows, antebellum homes and contemporary ranch ramblers.
 Streets are named after cities in the countries that once ruled Port Royal.

 Population: 13,500 (city proper)